papr8ka/-lwjgl-basics-wiki/LibGDX-&-Java2D.md

 Complex polygons, strokes, dotted outlines, and various other raster effects are difficult to achieve in OpenGL.
 Solutions such as `GL_LINES` may lead to different visual results across platforms, while other options have been deprecated altogether (e.g. `glLineStipple`).

 If you are targeting desktop, it may be better to use Java2D for rasterization.
-It's a powerful, flexible and easy to use API that leads to implementation-independent (software) rendering.
+It's a powerful, flexible and easy to use API that leads to implementation-independent rendering.
 In order to use Java2D's rasterizer in LibGDX, we need to render it to a Java2D BufferedImage, then copy the pixels to a texture on the GPU.

 ![Img](http://i.imgur.com/xTl6Y.png)